isabella232/siliconsalon.info/_pages/salon2-presentations.md

   - image_path: /assets/silicon-salon-2/presentations/proxy-presentation.jpg
     alt: "Proxy Presentation"
     title: "Proxy Presentation"
-    excerpt: 'Proxy talked about steps they are taking in assuring the security and integrity of their hardware.'
+    excerpt: '**Hardware Security.** Proxy makes a web3 identity wallet and a companion wearable hardware crypto-wallet.
+Their focus is ease of use by a non-technical audience, coupled with strong and opinionated default security.
+This talk is about steps they are taking in assuring the security and integrity of their hardware.'
     url: "https://www.youtube.com/watch?v=MV-Q9PVQZ-o"
     btn_label: "Watch Video"
     btn_class: "btn--info"